Bringing communities together in partnership

 Summer is assistant director at New Zealand China Council.

-With a career in cross-cultural communication and international business, Summer knows why an appreciation of diversity is key in our modern world.
+With a career in cross-cultural communication, Summer knows why an appreciation of diversity is key in our modern world.

 Amanda Lowry plays tennis